top of page

 As highlighted in the WeCWI and the Science of Instruction, the roles of an educator need to be transformed into becoming a Web-based Cognitive Instructor (WeCI) or Web-based Cognitive Language Instructor (WeCLI) for designing a personalised learning environment by developing a pedagogy-supported instructional tool to be integrated into the lesson using adaptive learning technology.
 Educators worldwide attempt to develop rich learning environments by combining current instructional tools with specific pedagogical applications in the lesson to help students learn more effectively.
 Based on the WeCWI's research and innovation routes toward becoming an Education Innovator or EdNovator, the creative designing mind is a prerequisite.
 Educators must recognise and comprehend the chances for students to develop 21st-century skills that learning tasks provide.

-What, Why, and How Is WeCWI Created?
+A. What, Why, and How Is WeCWI Created?

 Web-based Cognitive Writing Instruction or WeCWI first appeared at The Digital Education Show Asia 2014 at KLCC, Kuala Lumpur, Malaysia, after presenting a paper titled L2 Writing Challenges for Undergraduates: A Performance Analysis and a Literature Review on SIL Domains at the 3rd ACLL: Annual Asian Conference on Language Learning on April 25-28, 2013 in Osaka, Japan.
 The development of WeCWI is a result of my doctoral study, in which Web-based (We) represents an Internet-based or e-framework; Cognitive (C) suggests a brain-based foundation; Writing (W) describes the writing process and outcome, and Instruction (I) denotes a guided orientation.
 Internet use is becoming increasingly mobile; its incorporation into this framework has resulted in "interactivity" as the most significant benefit for WeCWI in becoming a hybrid e-framework.